To define an interface for your algorithm, it is essential to understand the structure and key components of the config.yaml

 , algorithm_folder_name

 .
-You can copy the basic structure from an existing example.
+The skeleton structure can be copied from an existing example.

-- algorithm_folder_name: Specifies the folder where the generated Gradio and Jupyter Notebook files are stored.
+- algorithm_folder_name: Specifies the directory where the generated Gradio and Jupyter Notebook interface files are stored.

 exec_function: